Project Euler Problem 3 Solution

 Clipart math tree

-A reasonable way to solve this problem is to use trial division to factor an integer, n.
-In this instance, we create a set of possible integer factors, d, from the set {2} ∪ {3, 5, 7, 9, 11, …, √n} and try to divide n.
+A reasonable way to solve this problem is to use trial division to factor an integer, $n$.
+In this instance, we create a set of possible integer factors, $d$, from the set $\{2\} \cup \{3, 5, 7, 9, 11, \dots, \sqrt{n}\}$ and try to divide $n$.

-For all d that divide n, we remove d and all its factors.
+For all $d$ that divide $n$, we remove $d$ and all its factors.
 Once our set of factors are exhausted, the remainder becomes the largest prime factor.

-Below is a walk–through of this algorithm to show the process of removing factors and leaving the remainder as the largest prime factor of n.
+Below is a walk–through of this algorithm to show the process of removing factors and leaving the remainder as the largest prime factor of $n$.

 Finding the largest prime factor